Nicholls, Australian Capital Territory: Geology

-center of Nicholls, this is green grey dacitic intrusive, with white feldspar phenocrysts.
+centre of Nicholls, this is green grey dacitic intrusive, with white feldspar phenocrysts.

 Over to the east side of the suburb there is Canberra Formation slatey shale and mudstone, then State Circle Shale, then micaceous Black Mountain Sandstone making up Percival Hill.
 An anticline forms the ridge of Percival Hill, with an overturned syncline on the western slopes.

 In the north east side of Nicholls the corner Vee shaped outcrop of tuff comes in from Ngunnawal, and also the base of the crook shaped ashstone outcrop.